bvonboyen/bvonboyen.github.io/_posts/2025-10-24-artificial-intelligence.md

 **Machine Learning** replaced rules with data patterns, from *supervised* and *probabilistic models* to *deep learning* — the basis for today’s **Generative AI**, capable of producing new, context-aware output.
 **Hybrid or neuro-symbolic AI** blends logic and learning for *explainable* and *safety-critical* applications.

+The current hype around AI is from generative AI being accessible and, at the surface, understandable to the mainstream.
+It also opens new use cases, as described in the next section.

 ---

 ## The Actuary’s View — AI and Quantitative Reasoning